Music of Africa: Influences on African music

 Historically, several factors have influenced the traditional music of Africa.
-The music has been influenced by language, the environment, a variety of cultures, politics, and population movement, all of which are intermingled.
-Each African group evolved in a different area of the continent, which means that they ate different foods, faced different weather conditions, and came in contact with different groups than other societies did.
+Language, environment, diverse cultural practices, politics, and population movement have all contributed to its development.
+Each African group evolved in a different area of the continent, they experienced different climates, foods, and interactions with neighboring peoples.
 Each group moved at different rates and to different places than others, and thus each was influenced by different people and circumstances.
-Furthermore, each society did not necessarily operate under the same government, which also significantly influenced their music styles.
+In addition, these communities operated under different forms of governance, which further contributed to the diversity of the music that was created throughout Africa.

 Influence on North American music

-African music has been a major factor in the shaping of what we know today as Dixieland, the blues, and jazz.
-These styles have all borrowed from African rhythms and sounds, brought over the Atlantic Ocean by enslaved Africans.
-African music in Sub-Saharan Africa is mostly upbeat polyrhythmic and joyful, whereas the blues should be viewed as an aesthetic development resulting from the conditions of slavery in the new world.
+African music has played a significant role in the shaping of what we know today as Dixieland, the blues, and jazz.
+These genres have all borrowed from African rhythms and sounds brought across the Atlantic by enslaved Africans.
+While Sub-Saharan African music is typically upbeat polyrhythms and joyful in character, the blues developed as an aesthetic response to the conditions of slavery in the Americas.
 The blues has likely evolved as a fusion of an African blue note scale with European twelve tone musical instruments.
-The musical traditions of the Irish and Scottish settlers merged with African-American musical elements to become old-time and bluegrass, among other genres.
+The musical traditions of Irish and Scottish settlers later blended with African-American musical elements, contributing to the development of old-time, bluegrass, and other similar genres.